 Video Analytics gives video parameters to monitor your content.
 It includes the number of visitors, bounce rate, average view time, and other engagement metrics.

 Video APIs to automate and ease the integrations and other functionalities.
-Server and Player APIs automate video upload, inject custom HTML in the video player or customize player design.
+Server and Player APIs automate video upload, inject custom HTML in the video player for Android or customize player design.

 Adaptive Bitrate Streaming (ABR) automatically adjusts the video quality as per the viewer’s internet connectivity.
 To do so, the player must be capable to offers multiple video quality options.